dyen5/MIDS-251-2021-Final-Project/README.md

 ```

-ssh into the instance and then activate pytorch
+ssh into the instance and then activate pytorch.
+Remeber to use your own pem file
 ```
 ssh -i "w251-ec2-xavier.pem" ubuntu@ec2-34-238-192-211.compute-1.amazonaws.com
 source activate pytorch_latest_p36